Practical Notebook for Asking AI the Right Way

 11. Data Analysis / Excel

-What insights do you want?
-What decision are you making with this analysis?
-What format do you want results in?
-Without direction, AI gives generic statistical summary.
+What insight do you want?
+What decision are you trying to make?
+Without direction, you get a generic statistical summary.

 [Data]

-Analysis purpose: Decide where to focus marketing budget next month
+Analysis purpose: Decide where to focus next month's marketing budget

 Questions:

-1. Which product category has the highest revenue?
+1. Which product category has the highest sales?

 3. Are there any unusual patterns worth noting?

-4. Which categories should we focus on next month and why?
+4. Which category should we focus on next month and why?

 Output format: